What to Do With Excess Veggies from the Garden

 Think about selling your fruits or veggies on Facebook Marketplace.
 Believe it or not, there’s a really good market for fresh garden produce and you could make a little money on the side by selling your excess.

 It may be a little late for this season, but if you ended up with lots and lots of excess veggies, selling at a local Farmer’s Market is something to consider for next year.
-Many Farmer’s Markets are geared more towards commercial operations with seasonal rates for booth space, others offer a weekly rate for as little as $20.
-Inquire at the farmer’s market closest to your home so it’s more convenient for you.
+Many Farmer’s Markets are geared more toward commercial operations with seasonal rates for booth space, others offer a weekly rate of as little as $20.
+Inquire at a local farmers market closest to your home so it’s more convenient for you.

 If your church has a food shelf, let them know you have fresh fruits or veggies to donate.
 If your church doesn’t have a pantry, ask the pastor or an elder if they know someone who is in need.

 Almost every community has a food bank or two.
-Food banks love to receive fresh, locally grown produce for the people they serve.
+Your local food bank will love receiving fresh, locally grown produce for the people they serve.

-In closing, don’t despair if your garden yield is more than you can handle.
+Don’t despair if your garden yield is more than you can handle.
 Be thankful you were blessed with a bountiful harvest.
 Just make the most of it and do what you can.
 If you can work it in, a day or weekend of canning or freezing would be hard work, but the rewards of your efforts would be so worth it.
-And, by all means, don’t feel guilty if some of your overripe produce ends up in the compost heap.
+And, by all means, don’t feel guilty if some of your overripe produce ends up in the compost pile.
 Just do the best you can and leave it at that.

 Did you know mid to late summer, and even into fall is the best time to plant next summer’s gardens, when all your successes and failures are fresh in your mind.
 Be sure to check out Garden Planning – How to Plan Next Year’s Garden.

-If you love gardening, or even if your just dabbling in gardening, Gingham Gardens has lots to offer both new gardeners, experienced gardeners and all those in between.
+If you love gardening, or even if you’re just dabbling with your first home garden, Gingham Gardens has lots to offer both new gardeners, experienced gardeners, and all those in between.
 We’d love to have you join us.

-I hope you’re leaving today with some awesome ideas and inspiration for what to do with your excess veggies from the garden.
+I hope you’re leaving today with some awesome ideas and inspiration for what to do with your surplus garden harvest.
+Did you plant a large garden and now have extra veggies to contend with?
 What is your favorite way to preserve your fresh produce?
 Leave a comment below and let me know.

 Save these Pins to your Favorite Gardening Board on Pinterest for Future Reference: